apena-ba/apena-ba/README.md

 - 🐉 I’m currently working on **OSCP**

-- 💡 I am interested in **Pentesting, Software Development, Entrepeneuriship**
+- 💡 I am interested in **Pentesting, Software Development, Entrepreneurship**

 - 📫 How to reach me **adripbar03@gmail.com**